jgm/pandoc/test/command/biblatex-sigfridsson.md

     charges will be used, and CHELMO, which estimates the charges directly from the electrostatic multipole moments.
 Different criteria for the quality of the charges are discussed."
-  annote: "An article entry with volume, number, and doi fields.
+  annote: An article entry with volume, number, and doi fields.
 Note
-    that the [doi]{.smallcaps} is transformed into a clickable link if hyperref support has been enabled"
+    that the [doi]{.smallcaps} is transformed into a clickable link if hyperref support has been enabled
   author:
   - family: Sigfridsson
     given: Emma